 Urban Land Institute

-The ULI study interviewed over 85 individuals, reviewed past plans and studies, and engaged in site tours to develop a number of strategic recommendations.
-Recommendations include Link to Nature, noting that many people reflected that the best part of living in Colorado Springs is access to nature; however, Southeast lacks the same connections to nature as the rest of the city.
-The plan also references the need for Community Gathering Space since residents expressed a great need and desire to have a place to come together, celebrate, and support social connectivity.
+The ULI study interviewed more than 85 individuals, reviewed past plans and studies, and engaged in site tours to develop a number of strategic recommendations.
+Recommendations include Link to Nature, noting that many people reflected that the best part of living in Colorado Springs is access to nature; however, the Southeast lacks the same connections to nature as the rest of the city.
+The plan also references the need for Community Gathering Space since residents expressed a great need and desire to have a place to come together, celebrate and support social connectivity.
 The study noted that almost every resident the panel talked with referred to the need for a community gathering space.
 Some wanted a space for organized sport, some for celebrating quinceañeras, and others an outdoor amphitheater.
 Overall, the ULI plan served as a launching point to address community needs.

 Park Discovery Process

 Utilizing the ULI study completed early in 2018, TPL and the City subsequently sought to identify opportunities to leverage shared resources to improve neighborhood parks in the Southeast.
 Based on site tours, TPL staff used GIS data to analyze impact factors such as population of low-income residents, population density, and population of children under the age of 18.

 In an effort to expand TPL’s Parks for People Program to Colorado Springs, the City and TPL engaged in a park discovery process funded by the Colorado Springs Health Foundation.
 The Parks for People program, which launched in 2012, has demonstrated that increased park usage and health outcomes are achieved through extensive community engagement, from the beginning of the planning process until long after a park’s construction.
 This participatory design process strengthens community bonds and will ensure that Panorama Park is cared for long into the future.
 The participatory design process brought a number of partners to the table.